-We handle all personal injury matters, including car accidents, motorcycle accidents, truck accidents, nursing home abuse, and more.
-Learn more below, or call our experienced lawyers for more information.
+We handle all personal injury matters, including car collisions, motorcycle collisions, trucking collisions, nursing home abuse, and more.
+Learn more below, or contact our lawyers for more details.

-Pedestrian accidents in Atlanta have surged in recent years.
+They have surged in Atlanta in recent years.
 Unfortunately, it’s usually the pedestrian who suffers the consequences.
 Injuries are often catastrophic, if not fatal.
-If you’ve been hit by a car, you’ll most certainly have a need for financial compensation.
-The lawyers at Hasner Law will go above and beyond to secure that compensation on your behalf.
-Get the representation you deserve by calling us today.
+If you’ve been hit by a car, you’ll most certainly have a need for economic compensation.
+The pedestrian accident lawyers in Atlanta, GA at Hasner Law will go above and beyond to secure that compensation on your behalf.
+Get the representation you deserve by reaching out to us today.

-Crashes involving big rigs often result in catastrophic injuries and property damage.
-These cases are often complex – they frequently involve multiple parties and require technical experts to analyze the cause of the accident.
-If you’ve been injured in a truck accident in Atlanta, it’s important to consult with the injury attorneys at Hasner Law.
+Collisions involving big rigs often end in catastrophic injuries and property damage.
+These cases are often complicated – they frequently involve multiple parties and require technical experts to analyze the cause of the accident.
+If you’ve been injured in a trucking accident, it’s a good idea to consult with the truck accident attorneys in Atlanta, GA at Hasner Law.
 Following an in-depth investigation, we’ll seek damages from the truck driver, trucking company, or any other negligent third party.

 If you’ve fallen or gotten hurt on someone else’s property, you may be able to hold the owner accountable.
-However, be prepared to be blamed for your accident.
+However, be ready to be blamed for your accident.
 Fortunately, the Atlanta slip and fall accident lawyers at Hasner Law can fight to protect you and your claim.
-Give us a call today and learn more.
+Reach out to us to learn more.

 A workplace injury can impact nearly every aspect of your life.
 It can prevent you from working and cost thousands of dollars in medical bills.
 Fortunately, many workers in Georgia are entitled to file a claim for workers’ compensation benefits.
-Others may (also) have the right to file a claim for damages against a negligent party.
-Contact our workers’compensation lawyers in Atlanta for help.
+Others may (also) have the right to file a claim for damages against a neglectful party.
+Contact our workers’ compensation lawyers in Atlanta for help.

 A dog bite can turn your life upside down – causing severe injury, chronic pain, and emotional trauma.
 In Atlanta, Georgia, you might be able to hold a dog’s owner accountable for injuries resulting from a dog bite.
-However, you’ll need an experienced injury attorney on your side.
-Give our dog bite lawyers a call to discuss your case in greater detail today.
+However, you’ll need an experienced attorney on your side.
+Call our dog bite lawyers to discuss your case in greater detail today.

-If you get hurt because of a defective or unreasonably dangerous product in Atlanta, you might be able to hold the company that sold or manufactured it responsible.
-At Hasner Law, our lawyers have been fighting big businesses on behalf of injury victims for decades.
-Give us a call to find out how we can help you, too.
+If you get hurt because of a defective or unreasonably hazardous product in Atlanta, you might be able to hold the company that sold or manufactured it responsible.
+At Hasner Law, our lawyers have been fighting big businesses on behalf of our clients for decades.
+Contact us to find out how we can help you, too.

 Not everyone who is involved in an accident in Atlanta will survive their injuries.
 Every year, hundreds of families are forced to grieve an untimely and devastating loss.
 If this has happened to you, Hasner Law may be able to help.
 While money will not bring your loved one back, it can really help family members after a fatal accident.
 Contact our attorneys to find out if you may be entitled to compensation through a wrongful death case.

 Our attorneys specialize in personal injury.
-It’s all we do.
 Learn more about the specific cases that we routinely handle.